beshu-tech/readonlyrest-docs/elasticsearch.md

   username_case_sensitivity: case_sensitive
 ```

 By default, usernames are case-sensitive `username_case_sensitivity: case_sensitive`.
-By setting `username_case_sensitivity: case_sensitive` username comparison will be case-insensitive in any rule.
+By setting `username_case_sensitivity: case_insensitive` username comparison will be case-insensitive in any rule.
 ### Static variables

 Anywhere in `readonlyrest.yml` you can use the expression `${env:MY_ENV_VAR}` to replace in place the environmental variables.
 This is very useful for injecting credentials like LDAP bind passwords, especially in Docker.